Sony RX100 III versus Canon G1 X Mark III

 |Sony RX100 II (⇒ lft | rgt)||1-inch||20.0||5472||3648||1080/60p||22.5||12.4||483||67|

-Apart from body and sensor, cameras can and do differ across a range of features.
+Beyond body and sensor, cameras can and do differ across a range of features.
 The two cameras under review are similar with respect to both having an electronic viewfinder.
 However, the one in the G1X Mark III offers a substantially higher resolution than the one in the RX100 III (2360k vs 1440k dots).
-The table below summarizes some of the other core capabilities of the Sony RX100 III and Canon G1 X Mark III in connection with corresponding information for a sample of similar cameras.
+The adjacent table lists some of the other core features of the Sony RX100 III and Canon G1 X Mark III along with similar information for a selection of comparators.
 The full specs-sheets can be found in the camera manual or, for example, in the dpreview camera hub.

 |Canon 6D Mark II (⇒ lft | rgt)||optical||YES||3.0||1040||swivel||YES||4000||6.5||no||no|